Radiantskincare.org is a participant in the Amazon Services LLC Associates Program. For more information, click here.

 Do you ever feel like your skin is a wild card?
 Like, one day it has two new pimples, the next day it is dry and flaky, and the day after, it is an oil slick, and you cannot get it under control?
 We’ve all been there.

 Controlling acne starts with cleansing.
-A part of your Radiant Regimen, I recommend using a daily cleanser that has minimal chemicals.
+For radiant skin, I recommend using a daily cleanser that has minimal chemicals.
 It is up to you whether you cleanse in the morning and at night, or just at night before you go to bed.
 Over-cleansing can cause dryness, so if you are experiencing dry skin, consider limiting your cleansing to before bed.

 Cetaphil is a gentle cleanser suitable for all skin types.
 It does not contain unnecessary chemicals, and it won’t leave skin dry and tight after using.
 Take one pump of the cleanser and apply it to damp skin.
 Rub it in using small, circular motions and rinse with warm water.

-Exfoliating a few times a week is essential to get rid of dead skin and scrub off dry flakes.
+In addition, exfoliating a few times a week is essential to get rid of dead skin and scrub off dry flakes.
 I know I talk about this exfoliating scrub all the time, but that’s because it is so extraordinary and fun to use.
 Charcoal has a negative electric charge, which binds with positively charged toxins to pull them out of the skin.
 Sugar is a gentle exfoliant that leaves your skin baby-soft.
-Your face will be radiant and glowing after using this scrub.
+Your skin will be radiant and glowing after using this scrub.

 If that’s not your thing, there are lots of other options.
 Natural scrubs are easy and cheap to make, or you can use an exfoliating pad with your regular cleanser.
 If you prefer a store-bought cleanser, you can find St. Ives in most grocery and drugstores.

-Retinols are another option; they are chemical exfoliants that kill dead skin.
-You can get a prescription-strength product from a doctor, but lower-strength retinols are available in drugstores.
+Retinols are another option; they are chemical exfoliants that kill dead skin, leaving your skin radiant.
+You can get a prescription-strength product from a doctor, but lower-strength retinol products are available in drugstores.

 If your skin is acne-prone, you need to be doing something daily to prevent breakouts.
 Essential oils are fiercely powerful substances; their small molecular size allows them to penetrate deeply into the skin tissues, rather than just sitting on the skin’s surface.
 Some essential oils are antibacterial and antifungal, and also have healing properties.
 Others can aid in collagen production and are full of antioxidants.